+COMM-2613 Media, Faith, and Culture

+COMM-4631 Senior Seminar in Communication

+COMM-4713 Media Law

+COMM-4723 Media Ethics

+5 HOURS EXPERIENCE

-10 HOURS MASS ( COMMUNICATION FOUNDATION COMM-3343 Campaigns COMM-2613 Media, Faith, and Culture COMM-3371 Advanced Broadcasting Workshop COMM-4631 Senior Seminar in Communication COMM-3633 Audio for Media COMM-4713 Media Law COMM-3653 Field Production and Editing COMM-4723 Media Ethics COMM-3723 Interviewing COMM-3733 Media Marketing and Sales 5 HOURS EXPERIE COMM-4513 Administrative Aspects of Electronic Media You must take CO!
-MM-1371 or COMM-3371 each semester after completing · COMM-1211.
-After satisfying the major requirement, additional practicum hours 3 HOURS NEWS E LECTIVE
+You must take COMM-1371 or COMM-3371 each semester after completing COMM-1211.
+After satisfying the major requirement, additional practicum hours will count toward the 126 hours required for the degree.
+Internships may be substituted for two of these hours.

-Electronic News Writing

-Electronic News Producing